Proposal to use LHC general-purpose detectors in "beam-dump" measurements for long-lived particles

 {\bf Discussion and conclusions.} In this letter, we proposed a paradigm-shifting idea about performing a beam-dump-like measurement at the two LHC general-purpose detectors, ATLAS and CMS.
 Under the proposed measurement scheme, the two calorimeters, HCAL and ECAL, can behave as dumps to which hadrons and electromagnetic objects inside jets produced by high-energy proton collisions are dumped.
 An enormous number of secondary particles including photons are produced therein while the aforementioned jet constituents are being absorbed.
 For illustration purposes, we investigated ALP production via the Primakoff process of the secondary photons and detection prospects at the muon system of CMS.
 In this regard, we carefully assessed the feasibility of DT chambers and ME0 as signal ``detectors'', identifying the expected experimental signatures and related potential backgrounds.
 Our sensitivity study suggests that CMS is capable of probing a broad range of unexplored parameter space even with the existing Run2 data collected with the zero-bias trigger.

 Our study is predicated upon a few simple assumptions and approximations.
 While we performed a simplified \texttt{GEANT}-based simulation study to assess the possibility to utilize DT chambers and ME0 as signal detectors, a more dedicated simulation study in line with careful hardware-level consideration is highly encouraged to assess the feasibility of the proposed ``beam-dump'' measurement at the LHC and identify and estimate related backgrounds more precisely.
 Along the line, we expect that signal-background identification will benefit from the machine-learning-based techniques, as it is deeply related to pattern recognition.
 A trigger is another important ingredient to enhance the signal rate to be recorded.
+Given the expected experimental signatures of ALP signals, one would trigger signal events based on diphoton-like patterns in DT chambers and ME0~\cite{private} and/or adapt the existing calorimeter $E_T^{\rm miss}$ triggers, especially for high-$p_T$ signals.
 In preparation for future Run4, we strongly encourage experimental collaborations to develop dedicated trigger algorithms.

+Although CMS was considered as a benchmark detector, similar measurements can be done at ATLAS as mentioned earlier.
+The ECAL and HCAL of ATLAS are $\sim1$ and $\sim2$ meters (i.e., $\sim 10$ interaction lengths) thick in the radial direction, respectively~\cite{ATLAS:2008xda}.
+In particular, the HCAL length scale is as large as CMS HCAL (1.3 m) $+$ solenoid magnet (1 m), hence HCAL is expected to suppress a similar level of punch-through hadrons entering their muon detection modules.

-Finally, we emphasize that similar ideas are applicable to other new physics scenarios, e.g., ALPs interacting with leptons and models of dark photons decaying into leptons which we plan to investigate in a forthcoming publication.
-Also, this analysis in the context of light mediators (vectors and scalars) can be extended to investigate the parameter spaces associated with various anomalies, e.g., ATOMKI~\cite{Krasznahorkay:2015iga}, $g_\mu-2$~\cite{Muong-2:2021ojo}, etc. Using this new scheme, we hope that ATLAS and CMS will discover new physics in the near future.
+Finally, we emphasize that similar ideas are applicable to other new physics scenarios such as visibly-decaying bosonic mediators.
+Examples include ALPs interacting with leptons and models of dark photons decaying into leptons which we plan to investigate in a forthcoming publication.
+Also, this analysis in the context of light mediators (vectors and scalars) can be extended to investigate the parameter spaces associated with various anomalies, e.g., ATOMKI~\cite{Krasznahorkay:2015iga}, $g_\mu-2$~\cite{Muong-2:2021ojo}, etc.\footnote{See also Ref.~\cite{Galon:2019owl} discussing an idea of exploring the $g_\mu-2$ parameter space using the muon fixed target experiment at ATLAS.} Using this new scheme, we hope that ATLAS and CMS will discover new physics in the near future.